bpfverif/agni/README.md

 using any containers, and on more instructions.
 It should take roughly 4-5 hours to evaluate this artifact.

-### Known issues.
+## System requirements and known issues.
 We have tested the Docker image and the Virtual Box appliance on `x86_64` machines, running Linux and Windows operating systems.
 We have no known issues to report.

 --------------------------------------------------------------------------------